 Captain Zombies in the pirate levels of the second game have a pet parrot that will steal your plants.

-Boring but Practical: the Kernel-pults have a random chance to fling, not a bit of corn, but a butter patty that temporarily halts its victim.
+The Kernel-pults have a random chance to fling, not a bit of corn, but a butter patty that temporarily halts its victim.
 It can fling them several times in a row, effectively stun-locking said victim.
 It's a "lobbed" plant and works as Anti-Air.
 Using Plant Food causes it to butter every zombie onscreen, stunning any it doesn't outright kill.
 It costs the same as the basic lobber, the Cabbage-pult, and all but obsoletes that plant.
 Its only weakness is that its corn pellets are the weakest attack in the game, with the butter patty up to "Normal" damage levels.

 Just before the final boss, Crazy Dave attempts to tell you the weakness of said final boss, suggesting you to "Hit him in the cojones" before realising it was a different guy.
 This was changed to "Hit him in the pancreas" in the Game of the Year edition.

 The Dancing Zombie was changed from a caricature of Michael Jackson to an undead Disco Dan at the request of his family.